What you need to know about your social security number in Germany

 If you’re on private health insurance

-If you’re on private health insurance and have been since arriving in Germany, it’s likely that you don’t have a social security number yet.
+If you’re on private health insurance or on special incoming/expat health insurance and have been since arriving in Germany, it’s likely that you don’t have a social security number yet.
 In this case, you have to ask your local Deutsche Rentenversicherung office to issue you one.
 There are a few different ways you can go about this.

 - You can write an email to your local Deutsche Rentenversicherung branch requesting the social security number.
 Make sure to include a copy of your passport and confirmation of registration (Meldebestätigung).